 Is a social dance primarily danced to House music that has roots in the clubs in Chicago and of New York.
 The main elements of House dance include Footwork, Jacking and Lofting.
 House dance is influenced by many cultures and styles, is improvisational in nature and emphasizes fast and complex footwork with fluid movements in the torso, as well as floor work.
 In this class we will drill basic House vocabulary, play with rhythm, vibe off each other in the cypher, and sometimes learn sequences or choreography.
 Amy is inspired by the House dancing and teaching of Sekou Heru, Marjory Smarth, Dani Tirell, Caleaf Sellars, Tsunami Amii Nixon, Free Vergara, and Dufon Smith.
 Amy first saw members of Circle of Fire crew dancing House in the clubs in Seattle over a decade ago.
 Her first House teacher was Sekou Heru in NYC.

 Contemporary Dance Technique

-Street Dance Styles
+Street and Club Dance Styles (for colleges and universities)